 - Upgrade stormwater infrastructure in older communities to address the effects of our changing climate

 - Invest in flood mitigation projects across the city, such as barriers and upgrades to stormwater infrastructure

 How do Calgary's rates compare to other cities?

-No. The utility is completely self funded through water rates and receives no support from property taxes.
+No. Utility services are completely self-funded through water rates and service charges.
+There is no support from property taxes.